Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Introduction

 Experimental researchers are often interested in analyzing conditional treatment effects.
 By better understanding how the magnitude or sign of a treatment effect may depend upon other variables, researchers can better explain the phenomena they are studying and determine the likelihood that a treatment will be effective if introduced to other populations in the future.
 Most commonly, researchers will investigate whether the effect of a treatment $T$ on an outcome $Y$ is conditional upon the value of a third variable $S$.

 However, if researchers find evidence of treatment effect conditionality, they then face an additional hurdle in interpreting the nature of that conditionality.
 On the one hand, they may simply observe a difference in the treatment effect across different values of $S$ because the treatment is more or less impactful for different segments of the population.
-This phenomenon is often referred to as treatment effect heterogeneity, which is observable variation in the effect of $T$ on $Y$ across sub-populations with different observable characteristics.
-In this case, it can be established that the treatment effect is indeed different across sub-groups with different values of $S$, but what cannot be established is why or whether that difference is actually attributable to $S$ at all.
+This phenomenon is often referred to as treatment effect heterogeneity.
+In this case, it can be established that the treatment effect is different across sub-groups with different values of $S$, but what cannot be established is whether that difference is attributable to $S$ itself.

-On the other hand, however, researchers may be interested in further claiming that $S$ is precisely the reason for the difference in treatment effects---that is, changes in $S$ actually cause changes in the treatment effect of $T$ on $Y$.
-This phenomenon, which is the focus of this study, will be referred to as the ``causal moderation" of treatment effects, which is the causal effect of a third variable ($S$) on the treatment's ($T$'s) effect on the outcome ($Y$).
+On the other hand, however, researchers may be interested in further claiming that $S$ is precisely the reason for the difference in treatment effects---that is, changes in $S$ actually cause changes in the effect of $T$ on $Y$.
+This phenomenon, which is the focus of the present study, will be referred to as the ``causal moderation" of treatment effects, which is the causal effect of a third variable on the treatment's effect on the outcome.
 In contrast to treatment effect heterogeneity, which deals with extant variation in the treatment effect across the population, causal moderation implies that counterfactual intervention upon a third (moderator) variable would alter the treatment effect.
-This study examines whether, when, and how researchers can actually investigate causal moderation rather than limit their focus on treatment effect heterogeneity.
+This study examines whether, when, and how experimental researchers can actually investigate causal moderation rather than limit their focus on treatment effect heterogeneity.

 Evidence of causal moderation has important theoretical and policy implications that do not follow from the existence of treatment effect heterogeneity in general, and as such, researchers are often interested in making claims about causal moderation.
-Researchers focused on causal moderation, however, must confront additional estimation and identification hurdles when the moderator variable has not been randomized.
-This is a common situation in experimental social science, where financial, logistical, physical, psychological, or other constraints allow the researcher to randomize certain variables (the treatments) but not randomize other variables that are believed to interact with the treatment.
+For instance, the existence and magnitude of causal moderation determines the extent to which a treatment effect would be stable, amplified, or attenuated if a third variable were also manipulated, thereby providing unique insights on the potential generalizability of the treatment effect.